-The paper has two main contributions.
-One is technical and concerns computing (in a novel, intuitive, and illuminating manner) the set of receiver posterior beliefs that can be induced.
-In addition, there is a strong parallel between these results, their representation and implications, and the literature on ordering information structures.
-The second contribution concerns equilibria of the mediated persuasion game.
 I consider several economically important classes of utilities (namely, linear, concave, convex and step functions) and provide results about information revelation and welfare in equilibrium for those classes of utilities.
-Notably, while most papers in this literature focus on the sender's most preferred equilibria, taking the view that the sender can "steer" the receiver into the appropriate equilibrium, I also consider the welfare of the receiver across different equilibria, taking the view that in most applications, it is the receiver's welfare that one cares about ultimately.
+Notably, while most papers in this literature focus on the sender's most preferred equilibria, taking the view that the sender can "steer" the receiver into the appropriate equilibrium, I also consider the welfare of the receiver across different equilibria, taking the view that in most applications, it is the receiver's welfare that one ultimately cares about, because it is the receiver who takes the socially relevant action.
 This work adds an institutional aspect to the information design research program, investigating the effects of different informational-organizational topologies on information revelation and welfare.